 This course introduces the student to the challenges of undertaking behavioral service delivery in organizations (e.g., schools, homes, businesses).
 Data driven tactics for developing the competence of personnel in these environments, and for providing ongoing supervision and consultation to them, will be addressed.
 Pre-requisite: ABA 6333.
-Co-requisite: ABA 6433.
-Summer Term.
+Co-requisite: ABA 6433 or permission of the instructor.
+May Term.